-Dose Reductions
+Dosage Reductions

-Recommended RYBREVANT® Dose Reductions for ARs1
+Recommended RYBREVANT® dose reductions for ARs1

 RYBREVANT® (amivantamab) dose reductions for adverse reaction tableRYBREVANT® (amivantamab) dose reductions for adverse reaction table

-Recommended LAZCLUZE™ Dose Reductions for ARs2
+Recommended LAZCLUZE dose reductions for ARs2

-Recommended LAZCLUZE™ Dose Reductions for ARs2
+Recommended LAZCLUZE dose reductions for ARs2

 LAZCLUZE™ dose reductions for adverse reactionsRYBREVANT® dose reductions for adverse reactions